Debt Settlement vs. Bankruptcy

 Impact of Bankruptcy and Debt Settlement on Credit

-Both bankruptcy and debt settlement can have an adverse impact on your creditworthiness and can lower your credit, or FICO, score for years.
+Both bankruptcy and debt settlement can reduce your creditworthiness and lower your credit, or FICO, score for years.
 Debt Settlement will stay on your credit report for seven years.
 Bankruptcy, no matter which chapter you file under, is certain to bring down your score.
-The better your score is to begin with, the more it will drop.
+The higher your score is to begin with, the more it will drop.

 Bankruptcy laws regulate what happens to your money when your case is settled.
 Chapter 7 cases typically clear your debts, while Chapter 13 requires partial repayment.
 A bankruptcy judge will decide how much you need to repay based on laws in your state.

-Debt settlement typically requires that you make a lump sum payment to clear your account.
+Debt settlement typically requires that you make a lump-sum payment to clear your account.
 It’s generally advised that you stop making monthly minimum payments until you’ve negotiated a settlement plan, as creditors will be more inclined to negotiate with you if they’re no longer receiving any payments on your debt.
-But stopping payment can further damage your credit and expose you to late fees, additional interest charges, collection efforts and lawsuits.
+But stopping payment can further damage your credit score and expose you to late fees, additional interest charges, collection efforts and lawsuits.

 Advantages and Disadvantages of Debt Settlement

-Some people hire a debt settlement firm to represent them, but others negotiate themselves.
+Some people hire a debt settlement firm to represent them; others negotiate themselves.
 The advantage to contracting with a debt settlor is saving time and avoiding the hassle of negotiating yourself.
 But the CFPB warns: “Dealing with debt settlement companies can be risky.”

-- Pay a fraction of what you owe to become debt free.
+- Pay only part of what you owe to become debt free.

 - Use a debt settlement company to negotiate with creditors and avoid the time and expense involved in bankruptcy.

-- Stopping payments to convince creditors that you are serious about not paying could result in your accounts going into collection and/or legal actions aimed at garnishing your wages, further damaging your credit as your debt increases.
+- Stopping payments to convince creditors you are serious about not paying could result in your accounts going into collection and/or legal actions aimed at garnishing your wages, further damaging your credit as your debt increases.

 Advantages and Disadvantages of Bankruptcy

-Bankruptcy chapters 7 and 13 are the two avenues individuals have to clear their debts through the courts.
-Chapter 7 eliminates your debts, but in some states might require you to liquidate all you own, including your car and house, to help compensate your creditors.
+Bankruptcy chapters 7 and 13 are the two avenues individuals can use to clear their debts through the courts.
+Chapter 7 eliminates your debts, but in some states it might require you to liquidate all you own, including your car and house, to help compensate your creditors.

-Chapter 13 protects your home from foreclosure but requires that you partially repay creditors over a three- to five-year period.
+Chapter 13 protects your home from foreclosure but requires that you partially repay creditors over a 3-5 year period.
 Because it requires repayment, it is often called “wage earner’s bankruptcy.”

 Both chapters will cause long-lasting damage to your credit report.
 In addition, student loan debt, income taxes and child support payments can’t be discharged in bankruptcy, so you will still be obligated to repay them.

-- Some states allow seizure and sale of you home and other properties.
-You should review what is exempt in your state.
+- Some states allow seizure and sale of your home and other properties.
+You should review what is exempt in your state

 - Waiting period before you can file again is two years – six years less than under Chapter 7

-- Requires that you follow a court-ordered payment plan that lasts three to five years.
+- Requires you follow a court-ordered payment plan that lasts 3-5 years